 CleanScene BioRecovery Services include crime scene clean-up and biohazard remediation, in compliance with the local and state guidelines put forward by the U.S. Environmental Protection Agency (EPA), Occupational Safety and Health Administration (OSHA) and American BioRecovery Association (ABRA).

-Our team of technicians are thoroughly trained by the National Institute of Decontamination Specialists (NIDS) and ABRA, and offers standardized quality assurance.
-Our technicians are also trained in empathy and compassion for victims and their family.
+Our team of technicians is thoroughly trained by the National Institute of Decontamination Specialists (NIDS) and ABRA and offers standardized quality assurance.
+Our technicians are also trained in empathy and compassion for victims and their families.